alexjvr1/R.temp/R.tempMapping.md

 ```

 ###Problem
 I'm only getting ~100 000 sequences mapped.
-For some reason only ~500 000 reads were used to start with (this is already 1/5 of the 2.5mil reads).
+For some reason only ~500 000 reads were used to start with (this is already 1/7 of the 3.5mil reads).
 And then I'm only mapping 19% of these reads..

+So I need to relax the initial parameters.

 And then I need to call SNPs